Giovani Bernard: College career

 Bernard recovered from the injury and became the starting tailback for the Tar Heels in the 2011 college football season.
 He became the first North Carolina running back to rush for at least 100 yards in five straight games since Ethan Horton in 1984.
-His season-high came against Georgia Tech on September 24, 2011, rushing for 155 yards.
-In mid-October 2011, Bernard was added to the watch list for the Maxwell Award, presented annually to the best player in college football.
+Bernard's season-high came against Georgia Tech on September 24, 2011, when he rushed for 155 yards.
+In mid-October 2011, he was added to the watch list for the Maxwell Award, presented annually to the best player in college football.
 During the 2011 regular season, Bernard's 1,222 rushing yards ranked 20th among NCAA Division I FBS players.
-Bernard also had 326 receiving yards and 14 touchdowns in 10 games.
+He also had 326 receiving yards and 14 touchdowns in 10 games.
 Bernard was the first running back to eclipse the 1,000-yards plateau at North Carolina since Jonathan Linton did it in 1997.
 He was also the top freshman running back in the nation in yards per game that season.

-In the first year of head coach Larry Fedora's spread offense in the 2012 season, Bernard increased his rushing yards per game, average yards per carry and receiving yards.
+In the first year of head coach Larry Fedora's spread offense in the 2012 season, Bernard increased his rushing yards per game, average yards per carry, and receiving yards.
 He also returned punts for the first time in his college career.
 On October 27, 2012, Bernard returned a punt 74 yards against NC State in the last 30 seconds of the game to break the tie and win the game.
 He led Carolina in scoring for the second year in a row and averaged 198.1 all-purpose yards per game, third in the country behind two receivers.
 The head coaches in the ACC voted Bernard to All-ACC first-team and Bernard was second in player-of-the-year and offensive player-of-the-year voting.
 He also won the CFPA Punt Returner Trophy for the 2012 season.
-Overall, he finished the 2012 season with 1,228 rushing yards, 12 rushing touchdowns, 490 receiving yards, five receiving touchdowns, and two punt return touchdowns.
+Overall, Bernard finished the 2012 season with 1,228 rushing yards, 12 rushing touchdowns, 490 receiving yards, five receiving touchdowns, and two punt return touchdowns.